gwastro/pycbc/docs/workflow/segments.rst

 Adding a ifo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's start adding complexity.
-I *can* explictly state an ifo, even if the workflow thinks its analysing V1 (say) I can supply a *different* ifo and the workflow will analyse that data as if it was ifo.
+I can explictly state an ifo, even if the workflow thinks its analysing V1, I can supply a *different* ifo and the workflow will analyse that data as if it was the second ifo.
 For example

 `segments-science-v1 = H1:DMT-ANALYSIS_READY:1`